mtettmar/untied-recruitment-task/README.md

 1. a single markdown file with the answers to the technical questions
 2. one folder containing your solution to the coding task

-Please upload the zip file to a shared dropbox or Google Drive folder and send us the link.
+Please upload the zip file to a shared Dropbox or Google Drive folder and send us the link.

 ## Coding Task